kazisean/FatRec32/ReadME.md

 FatRec32 works by scanning the FAT32 filesystem at the byte level, identifying deleted file entries and reconstructing file contents based on cluster chain analysis.

-- **📊 Memory-Mapped I/O**: Directly maps disk sectors to memory for faster access
+- **Memory-Mapped I/O**: Directly maps disk sectors to memory for faster access
-- **🔗 Cluster Chain Recovery**: Advanced algorithms to reconstruct fragmented files
+- **Cluster Chain Recovery**: Advanced algorithms to reconstruct fragmented files
-- **🔍 File Carving Techniques**: Signature-based recovery for specific file types
+- **File Carving Techniques**: Signature-based recovery for specific file types
-- **🔐 Cryptographic Validation**: SHA1 hashing to verify file post-recovery
+- **Cryptographic Validation**: SHA1 hashing to verify file post-recovery

 ## 👥 Contributing

 Contributions to FatRec32 are welcome!
 Whether it's bug reports, feature requests, or code contributions, please feel free to reach out or submit a pull request.

 1. Raise an issue + Fork the repository ⑂
-2. Create your feature branch (`git checkout -b feature/amazing-feature`) 🌿
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`) ✅
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`) 🚀
+4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request 🎉

 ## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-### ToDo
-- [ ] Write test cases
-- [ ] Write bash script for easy installation to /bin
-- [ ] Write fat32 test disks with edge cases
-- [ ] Write bash script to run on test disks
-- [ ] Upload test disks

 ## 🙏 Acknowledgments